This guide was originally prepared by student fellow Isaac Alter in 2018. It was updated in March 2023 by student fellow Audrey Thibert.

 The traditional definition of objective reporting emphasizes the use of neutral language and discourages the use of bias or feelings from the reporter.
 Often, this means “equal” coverage of both sides of an issue, sometimes resulting in a false equivalence.
 For Phoebe Petrovic, an investigative reporter at Wisconsin Watch, providing ethical coverage has meant trying to include everyone in the conversation, to achieve a broad spectrum of voices, without at the same time parroting misinformation.

 “I need the people at Wisconsin Right to Life and pro-life Wisconsin to talk to me,” Petrovic said.
-“But I also need to stand firm and [say], what you’re saying is not true.”
+“But I also need to stand firm and say, what you’re saying is not true, if they’re saying something untrue.”

 For example, Petrovic said she must discredit claims from groups that assert there’s never a situation in which an abortion is a life-saving procedure – a claim that is medically inaccurate.